professorlust/TagEditor/README.md

 # TagEditor (desktop application)
-TagEditor is a desktop application designed to annotate text for training with spaCy library.
+TagEditor is a desktop application for Windows designed to annotate text for training with spaCy library.

 Download and extract TagEditorSFX.exe